ddmarchlewski/Credit_Risk_Analysis/README.md

 Cluster Centroid Undersampling
 - This module's accuracy test is 66%
-- High_risk is low with 1%
+- Precision high risk is at 1%
-- Low_risk is 100%.
+- Precision low risk is at 100%.
 - Recall high risk is at 69%.
 - Recall low risk is at 40%.